Unethical academic publishing

-The short text hastily prepared by Stöckelová and her sidekicks primarily concentrates on Dr. Wadim Strielkowski, a Czech economist and a well-published author (94 publications listed in Scopus, 46 publications listed in Web of Science (WoS)), a research associate at the Cambridge Judge Business School and a professor at the North-Caucasus Federal University, accusing him of... well, publishing to many papers in journals indexed in Scopus and WoS databases!!!
+The short text hastily prepared by Stöckelová and her sidekicks primarily concentrates on Professor Wadim Strielkowski, a famous Czech economist and a well-published author (109 publications indexed in Scopus, 67 publications indexed in Web of Science (WoS)), a research associate at the Cambridge Judge Business School, a professor at the North-Caucasus Federal University, a Honorary Professor of the Ural State Economic University and a Visiting Scholar at the University of California, Berkeley accusing him of... well, publishing too many papers in journals indexed in Scopus and WoS databases!!!

 The post itself is full of disinformation and fabrications.
 Here are just some of them to prove the point: 1) Dr. Strielkowski is an author of 6 monographs and co-author or editor of several other proceedings, his monographs are published by the Faculty of Social Sciences and this fact can be verified by checking across the ISBNs in the database on the National Library of the Czech Republic (see an example of one of the records below).
 2) According to the Czech laws, one does not need an official accreditation to offer an MBA degree.
 3) Dr. Strielkowski works as a Professor at the North-Caucasus Federal University and the incriminating news page listed all his jobs and positions at that time and did not mention any institutional cooperation (which could not pass unnoticed for Luděk Brož, a researcher specializing in the Russian region of Altai and apparently speaking good Russian).